Tokenization (data security): Types of tokens

 There are many ways that tokens can be classified however there is currently no unified classification.
 Tokens can be: single or multi-use, cryptographic or non-cryptographic, reversible or irreversible, authenticable or non-authenticable, and various combinations thereof.

 In the context of payments, the difference between high and low value tokens plays a significant role.

 High-value tokens (HVTs)

 HVTs serve as surrogates for actual PANs in payment transactions and are used as an instrument for completing a payment transaction.
 In order to function, they must look like actual PANs.
 Multiple HVTs can map back to a single PAN and a single physical credit card without the owner being aware of it.
 Additionally, HVTs can be limited to certain networks and/or merchants whereas PANs cannot.

 HVTs can also be bound to specific devices so that anomalies between token use, physical devices, and geographic locations can be flagged as potentially fraudulent.
+HVT blocking enhances efficiency by reducing computational costs while maintaining accuracy and reducing record linkage as it reduces the number of records that are compared.